ideas42ventures/documentation/onboarding.md

   - You can use an existing personal account for this.
 It's most helpful to authenticate with your GitHub account
   - It does not need to be a new account with ideas42ventures.com email address
  5. **Slack**.
 Everyone with an ideas42ventures.com account can join
-   - Go do https://join.slack.com/t/ideas42ventures/signup Be sure you use your ideas42ventures.com email address
+   - Go to https://join.slack.com/t/ideas42ventures/signup Be sure you use your ideas42ventures.com email address
    - Once you have access, say hello in the General channel (it will be quiet.
 As of this writing, there's only one member)

 ### Process